loglinn05/my-app/README.md

 # My little React application
 Nothing especial.
-Just my lab assignment.
+Just my lab assignment: a "hello-world"-type React SPA.

 ## Launch guide
 1. Clone the repo into any folder you want.